-The materials available in Wonders intertwine ELD-SI with content learning represented by Standard 2-5, ELD-LA.
+The materials available in Wonders K materials intertwine ELD-SI with content learning represented by Standard 2-5, ELD-LA.
 The resource library contains several resources that represent the key ideas of LA.
-Each of the lessons in the units contain a section addressing grammar and mechanics.
-An example is found in the Grammar Handbook accompanying the Grade 5 materials.
-An example of a grammar activity found in the unit focuses on subject-verb agreement.
-Students are provided with a brief discussion and examples of different scenarios addressing subject-verb agreement and then students are asked to apply those rules to given sentences.
+The daily lessons in the units contain a section addressing grammar and mechanics.
+An example is found in Unit 7 Week 1.
+This specific grammar activity focuses on verbs.
+Students are provided with a brief discussion of verbs and examples of different scenarios addressing verb usage and then students are asked to apply those rules to given sentences.
+There is also a resource for students called "Grammar Song" where students can learn about verbs and practice using them in song.
+There is an audio that accompanies this for students to listen to and learn.